-This chapter presents an application example for the capacitor bank protection relay.
+This chapter presents an application example for the voltage protection relay.

-Since three line-to-line voltages and the zero sequence voltage (U4) are connected, this application uses the voltage measurement mode "3LN+U0" (see the image below).
-Additionally, the three phase currents are also connected.
+Since three line-to-neutral voltages and the zero sequence voltage (U4) are connected, this application uses the voltage measurement mode "3LN+U0" (see the image below).
 The digital inputs are connected to indicate the breaker status, while the digital outputs are used for breaker control.

 Figure.
-6.2 - 177.
+6.2 - 145.
 Application example and its connections.